 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

 - Chilling: I usually bake them directly but have chilled the dough for several hours and up to 2 days.
 There is not much difference in my experience.
 They're a tad more compact but not very noticeable.
-So use the refrigerator to make the cookie dough ahead if you need to.
+So, use the refrigerator to make the cookie dough ahead of time if necessary.

 - Freezing: you can freeze the scooped cookie portions and bake them later.
 Put the scoops on a baking sheet and pop it in the freezer.
 When the dough balls are rock solid, transfer them to a plastic bag or freezer container to free up the baking pan and space in the freezer.
 Bake them directly as instructed in the recipe.
 They might take an extra minute or so.

-- Extra candy: you can sprinkle extra crushed candy over the cookies when you remove them from the oven, so the colors are more vivid.
+- Extra candy: you can sprinkle extra crushed candy over the cookies when you remove them from the oven, making the colors more vivid.
 Don't go overboard, as the mint flavor is not overpowering.
 Or save peppermint bits from the total amount to top the baked cookies.

 - White chocolate: a nice variation is to drizzle some melted white chocolate on top of the cookies before adding the crushed peppermint candies.